water saving tips and ideas....

 Just Sprinklers, another local company, is installing a state of the art 3000 gallon rain catchment system in their parking lot overlayed with permeable pavers so they can continue to use the parking lot.
 They are installing a system provided by Aquascapes, Inc Check it out....looks very interesting.
 You can harvest water for landscaping/gardening AND have an exciting water feature in your yard.
 If you have plenty of time on your hands, you can also make your own rain barrel harvester.

 A builder in the East Mountains is using a cistern and gray water harvesting for his high end homes, providing water for landscaping needs.
 See Engelman Construction, a GREEN builder.
-Gray water does contain pathogens and, as such, the state has put out A Guide to Using Graywater.
-(See Page 21 for 2003 law).
+Gray water does contain pathogens and state guidelines are applicable.

 Most importantly, the city has been working hard to secure our water future.
 In 1963, City and State leaders worked to get water from the Colorado River (a portion of New Mexico's share of the Colorado River) via the San Juan-Chama project.
 The San Juan-Chama water imports water from the San Juan River in southern Colorado into the Rio Grande basin in the Chama River.
 The San Juan-Chama project was constructed to provide Albuquerque with a future water supply under contract for 48,200 acre-feet per year, and Albuquerque has invested almost $50 million.